 He clerked for U.S. Circuit Judge Robert Boochever.

-- United States v.
-Carlo Pacileo/People v.
-Carlo Pacileo - Represented defendant in federal case involving conspiracy and computer hacking and related state charges.
-In federal case, successfully argued for sentence of probation over government’s request for one year in prison; in state case, successfully reduced felony charge to misdemeanor and obtained full dismissal of case after defendant’s performance of community service.
+- Security director of multi-level marketing company in federal case involving conspiracy and computer hacking and related state charges.
+Successfully argued for sentence of probation over government’s request for imprisonment in federal case; obtained full dismissal of state charges.

-- United States v.
-Ali Amin - Represented Iranian-American businessman who pleaded guilty to unlicensed money transmitting, failure to disclose foreign bank accounts, and filing false tax returns.
+- Iranian-American businessman who pleaded guilty to unlicensed money transmitting, failure to disclose foreign bank accounts, and filing false tax returns.
 Successfully persuaded court to reject 57-71 month imprisonment range set by federal sentencing guidelines and instead impose sentence of three years’ probation.

-- United States v.
-Dmitry Fomichev - Represented Russian entrepreneur in federal jury trial on tax fraud charges.
-Obtained a full dismissal of all tax charges at close of the government’s case based on the judge’s finding that there was insufficient evidence to submit the case to the jury.
+- Russian entrepreneur in federal jury trial on tax fraud and immigration charges.
+Obtained a full dismissal of all tax charges at close of the government’s case; secured reversal of remaining charges from Ninth Circuit U.S. Court of Appeals based on trial court’s improper denial of motion to suppress evidence.

-- United States v.
-Howard Berger — Represented businessman charged with multiple counts of tax fraud, obstructing an IRS audit and lying to IRS agents.
+- Businessman charged with multiple counts of tax fraud, obstructing an IRS audit and lying to IRS agents.
 A jury trial in federal court resulted in not-guilty verdicts on all counts after less than an hour of jury deliberations.

 - Fortune 500 company in internal investigation of potential violations of FCPA accounting provisions stemming from falsification of expense reports and use of company assets for illegal overseas activities.

-- United States v.
-Mary Estelle Curran — Represented widow who pleaded guilty to concealing $43 million from IRS in offshore accounts.
+- Widow who pleaded guilty to concealing $43 million from IRS in offshore accounts.
 Co-authored sentencing memo that resulted in the United States District Judge imposing a sentence of five seconds of probation and chastising government for bringing the case.

 - Employees of healthcare subsidiary of Fortune 500 company in DOJ criminal investigation and private civil litigation alleging off-label marketing of medical device.